datazuul/datazuul.github.io/topics/development/java/_posts/2023-02-03-jdk-17-installation-configuration.md

 # Installation

-As we want to install JDK 17, which is available as Ubuntu package from standard repositories, we just follow the above installation hints.
+As we want to install JDK 17, which is available as Ubuntu package from standard repositories, we just follow the above installation hints (without trailing "-headless").
 But do not install a "headless" package, otherwise GUI-applications will not work!

 ## Ubuntu 22.10